In the Best Interests of the Child?

 Date: 1st December 2010

-Category: Family Environment and Alternative Care, Civil Rights and Freedoms, Basic Health and Welfare
+Category: Family Environment and Alternative Care, Civil Rights and Freedoms, Disability, Basic Health and Welfare

 It's a core principle of the UNCRC.
 But how do we make sure we're acting in the best interests of the child?
 Ahead of a keynote seminar 'In the Best Interests of the Child?' being held on 7th of December 2010 in Glasgow, Douglas Hamilton, Head of Save the Children Scotland, looks at some of the issues.